-Equator Exploration Limited prepares its annual financial statements under the International Financial Reporting Standards (IFRS).

-Bearing this in mind against the background of the extended court processes that have continued, since 2009, to prevent Equator from exercising its rights under the PSCs to explore for and develop any oil discoveries in the blocks, management have concluded that it is prudent to allocate impairment provisions against the assets of OPL 321 and OPL 323.
-Therefore, impairment provisions have been posted this year.
-OPL 321 has been assigned an impairment provision of US\$ 11,092,732 and OPL 323 has been assigned an impairment provision of US\$ 12,008,639, representing the Company's share of the expenditure made by the operator, KNOC.
+However at the end of 2012, the Company had taken the precaution of posting impairment provisions.
+This was because Equator Exploration Limited prepares its annual financial statements under the International Financial Reporting Standards (IFRS) and, ever since 2009, the extended court processes were continuing to prevent Equator from exercising its rights under the PSCs to explore for and develop any oil discoveries in the blocks.
+OPL 321 and OPL 323 were assigned impairment provisions of US\$ 11,092,732 and US\$ 12,008,639 respectively, representing the Company's share of the joint expenditure made by the operator, KNOC.

 These impairment provisions leave carrying values, at 31st of December 2012, of US\$ 934,881 and US\$ 1,012,072 respectively, representing amounts invested by the Company on its own behalf.
-It is emphasised that the Company continues to maintain and to vigorously pursue its full rights to the blocks and believes that, in due course, these will be restored.
+It is emphasised that the Company continues to maintain and to vigorously pursue its full rights to the blocks and believes that, possibly as early as 2014, it will be party to a satisfactory settlement with the other parties.